REANNZ/AAF-VHO/shibboleth-integration-idpv3/README.md

 * use the configuration snippets in the idpv3 directory here:
   * add the contents of `addto-web.xml` to `edit-webapp/WEB-INF/web.xml`
+  * add the properties listed in `configuration/idpv4/add-to-authn.properties` to `conf/authn/authn.properties` to:
-  * add `VHRUsername` (or a different value as configured in `web.xml` above) to the `shibboleth.authn.RemoteUser.checkAttributes` bean in `conf/authn/remoteuser-authn-config.xml` as per `change-in-authn-remoteuser-internal-authn-config.xml`
+    * use the `VHRUsername` request attribute (or a different value as configured in `web.xml` above) to pass the username (and block passing the username in `RemoteUser`).
-  * optionally, to support `forceAuthn`, change the `authn/RemoteUser` bean in `conf/authn/general-authn.xml` to declare support for forceAuthn as per the sample in `change-in-authn-general-authn.xml`
+    * optionally, to declare support for `forceAuthn`.
+    * optionally, to add REFEDS MFA profile to supported principals (and then disable the `addDefaultPrincipals` functionality as per above)

 ## Authors ##